 Sand is a major part of their habitat in the wild.
 However desert sand is not like the commercial sand sold for reptiles.
 Sand in their native habitat is hardened and is not like the loose granules in manufactured sand.

 In the wild Bearded Dragons easily hunt insects without ingesting sand particles.

 However commercial sand gets everywhere.
-It ends up in food and water dishes, your beardie’s eyes and eventually they will ingest sand particles.
+It ends up in food and water dishes, in your beardie’s eyes and eventually they will ingest the sand particles.

 These sand particles are tiny but can cause huge medical problems for your bearded dragon’s intestines and cause blockages called impaction.
 Impaction is a very common health issue for reptiles and is fatal.